-To optimize the computers privacy protection features, follow these guidelines:
+To optimize the privacy protection features of the computer, follow these guidelines:

 - Keep the operating system and software updated.
 Many software updates contain security enhancements. - Use a firewall.
 Firewall software monitors incoming traffic on the computer to block messages that do not meet specific security criteria.
 Some firewalls also monitor outgoing traffic.